romainrbr/flipchair/CONTRIBUTING.md

 Lawnchair uses a locally stored JSON file (`google_fonts.json`) to list available fonts from Google Fonts.
 This file should be updated periodically or before release to include the latest fonts.

-To update Lawnchair's font listing, follow these steps:
+To update Lawnchair’s font listing, follow these steps:

 1. Get
    a [Google Fonts Developer API key][google-fonts-api-key].